IBM/aspera-cli/CONTRIBUTING.md

 ## Docker image build

-The `Dockerfile.tmpl.erb` template allows customization of the optional copying of the `aspera-cli.gem` file, as opposed to installing from rubygems.org.
+The template: `Dockerfile.tmpl.erb` allows customization of the optional copying of the `aspera-cli.gem` file, as opposed to installing from <rubygems.org>.
 It also supports customizing the retrieval of the SDK.

 ### Default image build